 Also known as Carpet Anemone, Hexacoral, Merten's Carpet Sea Anemone, Merton's Sea Anemone, Spotted-base Carpet Anemone.

-Found over coral and rocky substrates of coral and rocky reefs playing host to 15 types of anemonefish.
+Found over coral and rocky substrates of coral and rocky reefs, playing host to 15 types of anemonefish.
+Colour varies but always has orange spots underneath.

 They feed on algae.